 Multinational environmental analysis Involves identifying, anticipating, and monitoring significant components of the global environment on a large scale.
-Analyse macro environment, Govt. intervention etc. These characteristics are evaluated based on their present and expected future impact.
+Analyse macro environment, Govt. intervention etc. Government may have free or interventionist tendencies in economies that needs to be carefully considered.
+These characteristics are evaluated based on their present and expected future impact.
 Regional environmental analysis It is a more in-depth evaluation of the critical factors in a specific geographical area.
 The emphasis would be on discovering market opportunities for a goods, services, or innovations in the chosen location.
-Country environmental analysis - It has to take a deeper look at the important environmental factors The analysis must be customised for each of the countries to develop effective market entrance strategies.
+Country environmental analysis It has to take a deeper look at the important environmental factors.
+Study of economic, legal, political and cultural dimensions is required to be successful.
+The analysis must be customised for each of the countries to develop effective market entrance strategies.